-The Professional Development Grants for Retirees Program, working with the Office for the Vice President for Research (OVPR), makes grants of up to $5,000 available to UMN retirees for professional development or research.
+The Professional Development Grants for Retirees Program (PDGR), working with the Office for the Vice President for Research (OVPR), makes grants of up to $5,000 available to UMN retirees for professional development or research.
 This UMRA committee of retirees, reviews and recommends applications for Professional Development Grants for Retirees to help retirees pursue projects related to their scholarship.

-All faculty members, professional and administrative, and civil service retirees from the Twin Cities and Coordinate Campuses who are eligible for University retirement benefits and who will be fully retired by July 1, 2018, are eligible to apply for the grants (up to $5,000).
+All faculty members, professional and administrative, and civil service retirees from the Twin Cities and Coordinate Campuses who are eligible for University retirement benefits and who will be fully retired by July 1, 2021 may apply for the grants (for any amount up to $5,000).

 Allowed expenses include travel and per diem costs related to research trips and conference attendance, stipends for undergraduate and/or graduate research assistants, photocopying, the purchase of books, computer, software, and other relevant costs of scholarship.
 Ineligible expenses include salary for the applicant and institutional overhead charges.

 You may also review a list of previous grants that have been awarded since 2009, and also the abstracts of each at Previous PDGR Awards.

 If you have any questions about this program, please contact the Chair, Dick Poppele (email@example.com).

 The Professional Development Grants for Retirees Program is an annual competition.
-Competition in 2018 opens on October 15th and must be submitted to approvers by December 14th, at midnight.
+Competition in 2019 opens on October 15th and must be submitted by December 13th, at midnight.
 Approved proposals will announced in March and the grant will start on April 1 and extend to June 30 of the following year.